 - strengthening and lengthening the muscles at the same time

-- long, lean, strong overall muscle tone that doesn’t create bulk
+- long, lean, strong muscle’s tone without bulk

 - Core muscle: abdominals, deepest abdominal belt, transverse and pelvic floor strengthening (ideal for post natal)